Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example7/README.md

 **@RequestParam**

 * Is used to bind web request params to @Controller method parameters
-* It is used on method arguments
+* It is used on method parameters only
 * It can be used to map query params, form data, parts in multipart requests

 ---